It's great that you're here!

 01

 A pregnancy loss is very stressful.
-For many couples, the news of a pregnancy loss comes completely unexpectedly, often as part of a normal examination.
+For many couples, the news of a pregnancy loss comes completely unexpectedly, often as part of a normal preventive examination.
 This loss often leads to feelings of helplessness, self-doubt, and deep grief.
 A stable partnership and an intact social environment are important in order to be absorbed here and to process the grief.

 After dealing with this situation, questions often arise about the causes but also, above all, what I can do to avoid a pregnancy loss in another pregnancy.